 If you are planning on a short Disneyland trip then it almost always works out more convenient (and actually cheaper!!) staying in a Disney hotel.

-Many firms now including the likes of Magic Breaks allow you to book with a deposit and pay it off as you go along.
+Many firms now including Disney and Magic Breaks allow you to book with a deposit and pay it off as you go along.

-We have booked to stay in a 4 star Disney hotel for as little as £700 which includes our park tickets (for 4 days) AND meal plans AND also a character breakfast!
-YEP, read that again.. it’s true!
+We have booked to stay in a 4 star Disney hotel for as little as £700 for all 3 of us, which includes our park tickets (for 4 days) AND meal plans AND also a character breakfast!
+Prices vary on dates so try and be flexible if possible.

-It’s easy to become fixated on saving money and thus you may end up booking things separately and staying far away from Disneyland – but ultimately it all adds up and why would you not want the Disney spirit continued in your accommodation?
+It’s easy to become fixated on saving money and thus you may end up booking things separately and staying far away from Disneyland – but ultimately it can all add up and why would you not want the Disney spirit continued in your accommodation?

 In the next few weeks I will also upload a post on restaurants in Disneyland Paris and the Disney Village (including meal plans) which is also something I’m often asked about!